kalvir781/kalv/posts/2023/11/are-we-gonna-be-lazy.md

 I'm genuinely excited about the potential societal shift.
 I firmly believe everyone has a unique passion or talent, often pursued in their free time rather than in their day jobs.
 Imagine if people could channel this passion into their careers, immersing themselves in endeavors that truly resonate with them.
 This depth of engagement and creativity might surpass anything AI could achieve.

-On a side note, if you haven't seen [Wall-E](https://www.pixar.com/feature-films/walle) yet, make it your weekend watch.
+On a side note, if you haven't seen [Wall-E](https://www.pixar.com/feature-films/walle) yet, make it your weekend movie to watch.